-The 2019 Proposed Budget for Fines and Forfeits is \$118.6 million, an increase of \$2.3 million or 1.9% from the 2018 Projection.
-This increase is predominantly due to the Boot and Tow initiative and a projected increase is Public Safety Fee collections.
+The 2019 NIFA Approved Budget for Fines and Forfeits is \$118.6 million, an increase of \$2.3 million or 2.0% from the 2018 Projection.
+This increase is predominantly due to the Boot and Tow initiative and a projected increase in Public Safety Fee collections.